Pfizer antiviral pill could be risky with other widely used medications - NewsBreak

 However, the spokesperson noted that “as with many drugs that have the potential for drug interactions, healthcare providers and patients need to consider the risk-benefit of starting a new treatment.”

-The Associated Press reported that Merck’s molnupiravir is not authorized for children because it could interfere with bone growth and it isn’t recommended for pregnant women because of the potential for birth defects.Daily COVID-19 infections surpass summer peak
+The Associated Press reported that Merck’s molnupiravir is not authorized for children because it could interfere with bone growth and it isn’t recommended for pregnant women because of the potential for birth defects.Health expert: Surge in COVID-19 cases should no longer be ‘major metric’ of pandemic

 The AP also noted that Pfizer’s pill isn’t recommended for patients with severe kidney or liver problems.
 It also may not be the best option for some people because it may interact with other prescriptions a patient is taking.
 The antiviral pills aren’t authorized for people hospitalized with COVID-19 as the treatment options are to be taken as soon as a person feels symptoms and have mild or moderate COVID-19.